traaitt/zny-nomp/README.md

             }
         }
     },

-    /* Identifier for the mining pool, useful for multi-pool setups. */ "poolId": "main",
+    "poolId": "main", // Identifier for the mining pool, useful for multi-pool setups.
     "_comment_poolId": "use it for region identification: eu, us, asia or keep default if you have one stratum instance for one coin",

     "daemons": [
         {
-            /* Host where the daemon is running. */ "host": "127.0.0.1",
+            "host": "127.0.0.1", // Host where the coin daemon is running.
-            /* Port on which the daemon is listening. */ "port": 9252,
+            "port": 9252, // Port on which the coin daemon is listening.
-            /* Username for accessing the daemon. */ "user": "username",
+            "user": "username", // Username for accessing the coin daemon.
-            /* Password for accessing the daemon. */ "password": "password"
+            "password": "password" // Password for accessing the coin daemon.
         }
     ],

     "p2p": {
-        /* Enables peer-to-peer server. */
-        "enabled": true,
+        "enabled": true, // Enables P2P mode.
-        /* Host for the P2P server. */
+        "host": "127.0.0.1", // Host for the P2P server.
-        "host": "127.0.0.1",
-        /* Port for the P2P server. */
+        "port": 9253, // Port for the P2P server.
-        "port": 9253,
-        /* Disables transaction messages in P2P mode. */
+        "disableTransactions": true // Disables transaction messages in P2P mode.
-        "disableTransactions": true
     },

     "mposMode": {
-        /* Enables MPOS compatibility mode. */
+        "enabled": false, // Enables MPOS compatibility mode.
-        "enabled": false,
-        /* Database server host for MPOS mode. */ "host": "127.0.0.1",
+        "host": "127.0.0.1", // Database server host for MPOS mode.
-        /* Database server port for MPOS mode. */ "port": 3306,
+        "port": 3306, // Database server port for MPOS mode.
-        /* Database username. */
-        "user": "",
+        "user": "", // Database username.
-        /* Database password. */
-        "password": "",
+        "password": "", // Database password.
-        /* Database name. */
-        "database": "",
+        "database": "", // Database name.
-        /* Enables password checking for miners. */ "checkPassword": true,
+        "checkPassword": true, // Enables password checking for miners.
-        /* Automatically creates a worker if it doesn't exist. */ "autoCreateWorker": false
+        "autoCreateWorker": false // Automatically creates a worker if it doesn't exist.
     }
 }
 ```